atlet99/gitlab-docker-runner/README.md

 - Runner starts immediately with full configuration
 - More secure as token is not exposed in command line

-#### Legacy Method
+#### Legacy Method (Optimized)
+- **NEW**: Uses `--template-config` to apply all settings immediately
-- Minimal `config.toml` is generated
+- Complete `config.toml` is generated before registration
-- Runner is registered using `gitlab-runner register` command
+- All settings are applied via command-line arguments during registration
+- **NO POST-REGISTRATION EDITING**: No file modifications or container restarts needed
-- Registration token is used during registration process
+- Registration token is used only during registration process
-- Runner restarts after successful registration

 ## Security Considerations